✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 5. Enable WebMCP origin trial Agent-native web beachhead — early sites get used by agentic browsers first 20 minutes Intermediate

-6. Install Modern Web Guidance 100+ expert-vetted skills wired into your coding agent for free 10 minutes Beginner
+6. Install Modern Web Guidance 100+ expert-vetted skills wired into my coding agent for free 10 minutes Beginner

-7. Start Gemini Spark account Consumer-facing test of Antigravity harness — compare to your current agent 15 minutes Beginner
+7. Start Gemini Spark account Consumer-facing test of Antigravity harness — compare to my current agent 15 minutes Beginner

 8. Add Chrome DevTools for Agents Agent-driven QA for performance, accessibility, saves manual test passes 25 minutes Intermediate